philgentric/klik/README.md

 Icons size can be changed in the 'preferences' menu or using keyboard accelerators: 'meta +' or '-'

-### License
+### MIT License

 Klik license is MIT

 ## Customizable look-and-feel

 Klik comes with a few look-and-feels, and they are customisable using CSS (Cascaded Style Sheets) like web pages.

-(The CSS files and the icons are in src/main/resources, feel free to create your own L&F... and to submit it as a pull-request)
+The CSS files and the icons are in src/main/resources, so you can create your own L&F!

 ## Drag & drop